uvatoc/uvatoc.github.io/src/content/post/surveyquestions.md

 > _How many proofs will we write?_

-The number of proofs you write will be countable, and I can even promise it will be finite!
+The number of proofs you write will be countable, and I can even promise it will be finite (although you may consider proof-generating systems that can generate a countably infinite, but not uncountable, number of proofs)!

 > _Do the instructors have any pets?
 Would love to see some pictures of them :)_